We deliver more than 40 events and training courses every year covering a wide variety of topics.

 We are excited to announce that bookings are now open for our annual AISA conference will take place at Conference Aston, Birmingham city centre on Monday 2 December 10.30am – 3pm.
 The price is ...

 We are excited to announce that bookings are now open for our annual AISA conference will take place at Conference Aston, Birmingham city centre on Monday 2 December 10.30am – 3pm.
-The price is just £55pp and we hope the low cost will allow many members to attend.
+The price is just £55pp which includes coffee and lunch.
+Bookings will close at 4pm on Monday 18 November.

 Programme: